tobyweston/blog/source/_posts/2016-01-06-disable-led-for-edimax.md

     SUBLEVEL = 15
     ...

 This is version `4.1.15` whereas my version was `4.1.13`.
 Major versions are stored as branches in the repository (hence the `--branch=rpi-4.1.y` option above) but if like me, you version is a minor level, you have to scan the commits from the appropriate branch.
 For example, [4.1.13](https://github.com/raspberrypi/linux/commit/1f2ce4a2e7aea3a2123b17aff62a80553df31e21) and [4.1.12](https://github.com/raspberrypi/linux/commit/10f9e3bce7f3ab7ab4d09a9b78c7208c9a1455f7) were documented by [Greg Kroah-Hartman](https://github.com/gregkh) in the commit messages.
+You could also try something `git log --oneline | grep "Linux 4.1.18"` to save manually scanning the logs.

 The upshot is that you may need to roll back to the revision that is specifically for your kernel version.
 That's why I used `--depth=50` in the hope of catching the revision I'm interested in.